Preserving Food by Canning

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Cleaning Jars; Reuse year after year.
-Only the lid is replaced.
+Jars are reused year after year.
+Only the lids are replaced.

 The hot spicy sauce was ladled into 2-quart jars and the lids affixed with rings.
 The kitchen table and all the counter-tops were filled with jars, hot, cooling or cooled, awaiting labels.
 As the jars cooled, the lids would make that happy noise, “Phump” as they sealed.
 My mother would stop us and say, “Isn’t that wonderful?
 Another one sealed, phump!”
 We rejoiced with her as though it were music to our ears too, “phump, phump, phump!”